legoraft/legoraft.github.io/_drafts/arch-install-btrfs-systemd-boot.md

 timedatectl
 ```

 If the time displayed is the same as the current UTC time, your clock is synchronised.
-If it isn't, you should run
+This clock probably won't show your local time, as linux almost always uses UTC time for the system clock.
+If it isn't the same as UTC, you should run

 ```
 timedatectl set-ntp true